parmentelat/nbhosting/README.md

 ## Workflow / how to publish

 Workflow is entirely based on git : a course is defined from a git repo, typically remote and public.
-In order to publish a new version of your notebook, you need to push them to that reference repo, and then instruct nbhosting to pull the new stuff:
+In order to publish a new version of your notebooks, you need to push them to that reference repo, and then instruct nbhosting to pull the new stuff :

 ![](docs/nbhosting-git-pull.png)

+If you set a given course in *autopull* mode, nbhosting will then perform this pull operation on its own every 5 minutes.

 ## Docker image